 You’ve spent months — maybe years — building your idea into an actual business.
-From the ground up, you’ve laid the foundation for your operations, trademarked the company name, hired contractors to build your website and perfected your product or service.
+From the ground up, you’ve laid the foundation for your operations, trademarked the company name, hired contractors to build your website and perfect your product or service.
 Once you formally launch, it’s the most exciting day of your career.

 And then what?
 Unfortunately, what comes next for many entrepreneurs is a feeling of being let down.
-Stagnation and boredom are bound to creep into the lives of anyone in the working world at some point or another, but they can be particularly isolating for entrepreneurs, who typically work on their own.
+Stagnation and boredom are bound to creep into the lives of anyone in the working world at some point or another.
+Still, they can be particularly isolating for entrepreneurs, who typically work on their own.
 If this is the case for you, don’t panic.
 You aren’t the first to feel this way, and you won’t be the last.
 Consider these tips for dealing with your feelings of stagnation.

 Create a New Challenge/Goal

 When you first came up with the idea for your business, you probably put everything you had into bringing that idea to life.
 You pushed all other responsibilities and goals aside to achieve it, and now that it’s arrived, you may not know what to do next.

 You should set a new challenge or goal to get past this period.
 Building a business is a massive undertaking, and if you did that, then it won’t be hard to reach yet another milestone.
 Perhaps you’ve got enough clients to keep you busy in the short term, but you can create a new challenge, such as growing by a certain percentage within a specific time period so you can expand.
 If you aren’t sure where to start when it comes to setting future goals, work with a CFO

 or other professional who can look at your numbers and show you exactly where you can be in a certain time period, and also share the steps you can take to get there.